 Behind that immense wall of various debris, underneath that seemingly bottomless pit of junk and beyond anything that is even physically tangible, are years and years of deep struggle leading up to that moment of revelation– and the struggle won’t end there.
 The emotional journey for the hoarder and others involved can be difficult enough on its own, you do not need the added stress of handling cleanup on your own.
 You don’t have to go at it alone.
 There are professionally trained hoarding cleanup technicians who can handle the actual cleanup, while you focus on dealing with the emotional roller coaster ride.

 The hoarder’s family and friends are often compelled to attempt cleanup immediately and on their own.
 Soon enough, they realize it is far more than they can handle, without help.
-The sheer amount of stuff should be enough of a challenge to deter DIY hoarding cleanup.
-However, the amount of stuff is actually the least of your worries.
-Hoarding cleanup can be very dangerous.
-There are all kinds of health and safety risks and hazards present in a hoarding situation.
+The sheer amount of stuff should be enough of a challenge to deter DIY hoarding cleanup, not to mention the countless dangers of hoarding cleanup on your own.
+When it comes to hoarding cleanup, the amount of stuff is actually the least of your worries.
+Dangers of hoarding cleanup include health risks, physical risks, risk of exposure to deadly contaminates and so much more.

 Sanitation Issues- Overly cluttered homes are difficult to clean.
 Dusting, scrubbing, vacuuming, trash removal and other daily cleaning chores become exceedingly difficult to complete as the hoarder brings in more and more contents.
 When dirt and debris collects in large quantities, you have the perfect environment to breed germs, bacteria and other harmful microorganisms.
 Poor cleaning habits might mean trash buildup, which may include rotting food and other waste that can release hazardous byproducts.